egorcoders/parser/README.md

 # Parser

-A parser for website scraping.
+A parser for website scraping websites.